HaibaraAiChan/Buffalo/README.md

 <!-- ###image `ubuntu_22.04_CUDA12.1_py3.10_DGL_source_modified_sampler` use the modified dgl sampler      ### -->

 As we do optimization in DGL to speedup the block generation of Buffalo.
-Hence, you need install the modified DGL first.
+Hence, you need install the modified DGL (shown below) first.
 The steps are shown below.
  <!-- Or you can run the evalutaion in the node we provied which installed modified DGL and all requirements.
 `ssh -i passwd.key cc@192.5.87.75`
 the `passwd.key` file is located in the folder `pytorch/`.
 If you have trouble accessing the node, you can contact `syang127@ucmerced.edu` directly. -->